wortelus/wortelus/README.md

-I am Back-End Software Developer..
+I am Back-End Software Developer.

-I develop projects since my childhood (around 2011/12).
-Algoritmization, and creating approaches to solve problems was my driving force that got me into making software development inseparable part of my life.
+Algoritmization, reverse-engineering, and creating approaches to solve problems is my most favourite part of software development.

-Nowadays, I focus on Back-End Software Development, I have rather rich experiences in Go language, but also Python, C/C++, C# are languages I often utilize.

-I develop projects for me and people around, touch with electronic world and cryptocurrencies are also occuring theme of my bastler and professional life.
+Studying at VŠB Technical University of Ostrava, Computer Science.

 I am crazy aviation geek with my little pet project of a home simulator for Boeing 737NG.